Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Experiments

-\paragraph{Illustrative Example on MNIST:} In \figref{fig:viz} and \figref{fig:viz:app} of the Appendix, we illustrate the difference in performance and embedding organization for different approaches.
+We evaluate our approach with different tasks and public datasets with fine-grained class hierarchies: image classification on CIFAR100 \citep{cifar100} and iNaturalist-19 \citep{van2018inaturalist}, RGB-D image segmentation on NYUDv2 \citep{nyuv2}, and image sequence classification on S2-Agri \citep{sainte2019satellite}.
+We define the cost matrix of these class sets as the length of the shortest path between nodes in the associated tree-shape taxonomies represented in the Appendix.
+As shown in \tabref{tab:nomenc}, these datasets cover different settings in terms of data distribution and hierarchical structure. \paragraph{Illustrative Example on MNIST:} \VIVIEN{In \figref{fig:viz}, we illustrate the difference in performance and embedding organization of the embedding space for different approaches.
 We use a small 3-layer convolutional net trained on MNIST with random rotations (up to $40$ degrees) and affine transformations (up to $1.3$ scaling).
-For plotting convenience, we set the feature's dimension to $2$. \paragraph{Image Classification on CIFAR100:} CIFAR100 is composed of $50\,000$ training images and $10\,000$ test images of size $32\times32$, evenly distributed across $100$ classes.
-We use a super-class system inspired by \citet{cifar100} and form a $5$-level hierarchical nomenclature of size: $2$, $4$, $8$, $20$, and $100$ classes.
-We use as backbone the established ResNet-18 \citep{he2016deep} for this dataset. \paragraph{Semantic Segmentation on NYUDv2:} NYUDv2 is an RGB-D image segmentation dataset composed of $1\,449$ pairs of RGB images of indoor scenes and their corresponding depth maps.
-We use the standard split of $795$ training and $654$ testing pairs.
+For plotting convenience, we set the features' dimension to $2$.} \paragraph{Image Classification on CIFAR100:} We use a super-class system inspired by \citet{cifar100} and form a $5$-level hierarchical nomenclature of size: $2$, $4$, $8$, $20$, and $100$ classes.
+We use as backbone the established ResNet-18 \citep{he2016deep} as embedding network for this dataset. \paragraph{RGB-D Semantic Segmentation on NYUDv2:} We use the standard split of $795$ training and $654$ testing pairs.
 We combine the $4$ and $40$ class nomenclatures of \citet{gupta2013perceptual} and the $13$ class system defined by \citet{handa2015scenenet} to construct a $3$-level hierarchy.
-We use FuseNet \citep{hazirbas2016fusenet} as backbone for this dataset. \paragraph{Image Sequence Classification on S2-Agri:} S2-Agri comprises $189\,971$ sequences of multi-spectral satellite images of agricultural parcels.
-We define a $4$-level hierarchy of size $4$, $12$, $19$, and $44$ classes to organize the crop types.
-This class hierarchy is critical to monitoring agencies, as it is related to the level of subsidy allocated to farmers.
-We use the PSE+TAE architecture \citep{sainte2019satellite} as the backbone, and follow their $5$-fold cross-validation scheme for training. \paragraph{Fine-Grained Image Classification on iNaturalist-19 (iNat-19)} iNat-19 \citep{van2018inaturalist} is a fine-grained image classification dataset comprised of $265\,213$ images of living organisms.
-The images are labeled by experts and users of the \textit{iNaturalist} app, using a fine-grained taxonomy. iNat-19 contains $1\,010$ different classes, organized into a hierarchy of 7 levels with respective width $3$, $4$, $9$, $34$, $57$, $72$, and $1\,010$.
-We use ResNet-18 pre-trained on ImageNet as backbone.
+We use FuseNet \citep{hazirbas2016fusenet} as backbone for this dataset. \paragraph{Image Sequence Classification on S2-Agri:} S2-Agri is composed of $189\;971$ sequences of multi-spectral satellite images of agricultural parcels.
+We define a $4$-level crop type hierarchy of size $4$, $12$, $19$, and $44$ classes with the help of experts from a European agricultural monitoring agency (ASP).
+We use the PSE+TAE architecture \citep{sainte2019satellite} as backbone, and follow their $5$-fold cross-validation scheme for training. \LOIC{Crop mapping in particular benefits from predictions with a low hierarchical cost.
+Indeed, payment agencies monitor the allocation of agricultural subsidies and whether crop rotations follow best practice recommendations \cite{grant1997common}.
+The monetary and environmental impact of misclassifications are typically reflected in the class hierarchy designed by domain experts \cite{brankatschk2015modeling, bullock1992crop}.
+By achieving a low AHC, we ensure that these downstream tasks can be meaningfully realized from the predictions.} \paragraph{Fine-Grained Image Classification on iNaturalist-19 (iNat-19)} iNat-19 \citep{van2018inaturalist} contains $1\,010$ different classes organized into a $7$ level hierarchy with respective width $3$, $4$, $9$, $34$, $57$, $72$, and $1\,010$.
+We use ResNet-18 pretrained on ImageNet as backbone.
 We sample $75\%$ of available images for training, while the rest is evenly split into a validation and test set.